recursivelymanan/NGS-bulk-pipeline/README.md

 | HISAT2        | --hs2     |
 | featureCounts | --fc      |

+> **_NOTE:_** Do not pass custom arguments related to the format of reads (single vs. paired end), as these options are taken care of based on the --paired parameter.

 ##### Example:

 Using MultiQC as an example, if you wanted to change the title of the MultiQC report you could do so with the MultiQC --title parameter as follows: